logseq/logseq/scripts/README.md

 #### Update graph scripts

-For database graphs, it is possible to update graphs with the `logseq.outliner.cli.persist-graph`. ns.
-This ns makes it easy to write scripts that update graphs using datascript and logseq's schema.
+For database graphs, it is recommended to use `logseq.outliner.cli.pipeline/add-listener!` when updating graphs.
 TODO